Angr1st/wuerfel/README.md

 # Wuerfel

 This is a rust program for simulating rolling dice.
-Current iteration is just running in the terminal either as tui or line by line output.
-Next version will be using a real gui framework for displaying a ui that the user can interact with using the mouse(+keyboard).
+Current iteration is  in the terminal either as tui or line by line output or rendering a gui.
+Next version should be showing a 3d dice that is rolled to show a number.

 ## ToDos